-Hiking is one of the best ways to enjoy the beauty of Mother Nature.
+Hiking is one of the best ways to enjoy the beauty of Mother Nature When you are on vacation in Santa Barbara.
 And whether it’s the wildflowers of our National Parks or the rolling waves of our beaches, Santa Barbara hiking has the prime spot for your excursion.

 Hiking Santa Barbara is a great way to get a feel for the area — few activities bring you so close to the land, letting you get to observe firsthand its wildlife, flora, and terrain.
 This same reason makes it a great activity for getting pictures — pictures taken on hikes in Santa Barbara can capture the memory of incredible beauty, and makes the perfect vacation souvenir to show off to friends and family back home.